patelrajnath/pytorch-dl/README.md

 This project implements the classification task using Transformer model.
 On IMDB sentiment analysis task it achieved a score of 85+ accuracy.

 It also contains BERT training-
+* Transformer based Neural MT training and decoding
+* Training and fine tuning mBart for Neural MT
 * Bert encoder ([Default Bert](https://arxiv.org/pdf/1810.04805.pdf))
 * Bert encoder-decoder ([mBart](https://arxiv.org/pdf/2001.08210.pdf))
-* Training and fine tuning mBart for Neural MT

 ## Prerequisite
 - python (3.6+)